CariusLars/ar_flutter_plugin/README.md

 This plugin is still a work in progress.
 Keep posted for updates or contribute by creating a [pull request](https://github.com/CariusLars/ar_flutter_plugin/compare)!

-If you still want to use the plugin before it's officially released, add the following to your `pubspec.yaml` file:
+If you want to use the plugin before it's officially released, add the following to your `pubspec.yaml` file:
 ```yaml
 dependencies:
   ar_flutter_plugin: